elliot-nelson/7tonshark/src/site/posts/robust-caching-with-rush.md

 Recently at my company, we've been experimenting with GitHub's new [Merge Queue](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/configuring-pull-request-merges/managing-a-merge-queue).

 I'll write more about that experience in a future post, but an interesting aspect of the merge queue for caching is that it lives in between a pull request and a post-merge job.
 You could choose to turn on cache writing _only_ for the `merge_group` event and not the `pull_request` event in your workflow.
 This would provide a bit of extra protection, because PRs won't enter the merge queue until after all builds are passing green and a coworker has reviewed the changes, _but_, you still get the benefit of having the updated cache entries ready to go when the commit hits the main branch.

+If anyone's tried this, I'd be interested in hearing how it went!